aidl-in/portfolio/README.md

 ## About me

-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+-

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).
+You can download my CV as [a PDF from my Canva](https://www.canva.com/design/DAG1T1wlSRU/KT0_MFynTBkEQHQEiFDPCA/view?utm_content=DAG1T1wlSRU&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h65f78f6ba6).

 ## Skills

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__
-  * can perform manual functional and usability testing of web applications
+  * Can perform manual functional and usability testing of web-applications
-  * gained hands-on experience by testing applications created for educational purposes
+  * Expertise in manual methodologies, testing functional and non-functional testing, test case creation and execution, bug identification and documentation

 __Test analysis & design__
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+  * Familiar with functional decomposition of products, creating state transition diagrams, writing use cases
   * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __API testing__
-  * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * Conducted manual API testing using Postman to ensure correct API response behavior and data integrity
+  * Familiar with API request methods (GET, POST, PUT, DELETE) and validating responses using Postman

 __Exploratory testing__
   * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications